 '''

 {normal, SchedulerId, Util, Percent}

+'''

 Scheduler utilization of a normal scheduler with number SchedulerId.
+Schedulers that are not online will also be included.
+Online schedulers have the lowest SchedulerId.

+'''

 {cpu, SchedulerId, Util, Percent}

+'''

 Scheduler utilization of a dirty-cpu scheduler with number SchedulerId.

+'''

 {io, SchedulerId, Util, Percent}

+'''

 Scheduler utilization of a dirty-io scheduler with number SchedulerId.
-This tuple will only exist if both samples were taken with sample_all/0.
+This tuple will only exist if both samples were taken with sample\all/0.

+'''

 {total, Util, Percent}

+'''

 Total utilization of all normal and dirty-cpu schedulers.

+'''

 {weighted, Util, Percent}

+'''

 Total utilization of all normal and dirty-cpu schedulers, weighted against maximum amount of available CPU time.

 '''

+get_sample() -> sched_sample() | undefined

 '''

-sample() -> sched_sample()

-Return a scheduler utilization sample for normal and dirty-cpu schedulers.
+Returns a scheduler utilization sample for normal and dirty-cpu schedulers.
+Returns undefined if system flag scheduler\wall\time has not been enabled.

+'''

+get sample all() -> sched sample() | undefined

+'''

-sample_all() -> sched_sample() Return a scheduler utilization sample for all schedulers, including dirty-io schedulers.
+Return a scheduler utilization sample for all schedulers, including dirty-io schedulers.
+Returns undefined if system flag scheduler\wall\time has not been enabled.